cypress-io/cypress-realworld-testing/docs/directory-structure/index.md

 ### /content

-Contains all of the markdown files for the course lesson pages and real world examples
+Contains all of the markdown files for the course lesson pages, real world examples, and tutorials

 ### /cypress

 Contains everything necessary for our Cypress E2E tests

+### /data

+Contains all of the data for the courses, real world examples and tutorials

 ### /docs